+We offer a great selection of villas in Corfu.
 We have villas off the beaten track in the countryside, and many in the heart of the holiday resort with shops, bars and beach just a stroll away.
-We also have our Very Villa Plus selection, our personal favourites that we believe offer something a bit extra.
+We also have our Very Villa Plus selection, our personal favorites that we believe offer something a bit extra.
 When you reach your gorgeous villa in Corfu, you may just want to lie by the pool, close your eyes, sip your cold beer and soak up the rays, far from your everyday worries.
 Or you may want to go exploring.
 However you spend your day on this luscious Greek island, it ends in a beautiful house with everything you need to be happy and comfortable.
 A lovely, cool calm bedroom will be waiting for you after the heat of the day.
-Imagine swimming at dusk in your own private pool, planning the day ahead and marvelling at the day you have just spent in this magical place with the people you love best.
-Whatever you need to be happy on holiday, we are sure you will find it with us in Corfu.
+Imagine swimming at dusk in your own private pool, planning the day ahead and marveling at the day you have just spent in this magical place with the people you love best.
+Whatever you need to be happy on holiday, we are sure you will find it with us with one of our exquisite villas in Corfu.

 With its lush green scenery and some of the finest views in the Med, Corfu is the green jewel of the Greek Islands.
 Villa Plus offers a range of resorts in the northern part of the island, providing the perfect base to explore the rich culture, history and landscapes that this destination has to offer.